 - Provide actionable advice that proves you are a leader in cyber security knowledge.

-- Create information available on your social media account, even if offering free e-books is a popular marketing trend.
+- Make information accessible on your social media account.
+Even if you're offering free e-books, social media is a popular distribution channel.

 - Create both technical and non-technical content that can provide value to the different personas.

 Cyber security often means talking about scary things like DoS attacks, ransomware, or other kinds of data breaches.
 Since all of this can become daunting to discuss (especially with hackers seemingly always ahead of the curve), it might provide a challenge in your content approach.

 We have found that you're better off creating a sense of urgency rather than a sense of fear.
 If you want customers to trust you, creating panic isn't the best way forward.

 A good way to accomplish this is to rely on data and statistics on how significant cyber threats are.
 Then, prove what your product or service can do to solve the issue.
 In other words, you can educate without causing anxiety in your potential customers.

 Take time to do some competitor analysis to see how they're approaching their cyber security content marketing.
 Do they have a good balance of providing useful facts and figures along with proactive approaches on solutions?
 What can you do differently from what your competitors are doing?
 Be sure to read their blogs and other available marketing content carefully.